mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

         ![](assets/create-campaign-design.png)

     1. In the **[!UICONTROL Actions tracking]** section, specify if you want to track how your recipients react to your delivery.

-Tracking results will be accessible from the campaign report once the campaign has been executed. <!--Learn more on campaign reports-->
+        Tracking results will be accessible from the campaign report once the campaign has been executed.
+[Learn more on campaign reports](campaign-global-report.md)

         ![](assets/create-campaign-action-properties.png)